Please call 530-896-9772 for updates on your jury service.

 Quite often in the jury room the jurors may argue and have a difference of opinion.
 When this occurs, each juror should try to express his or her opinion and the reasoning supporting it.
 It would be wrong for a juror to refuse to listen to the arguments and opinions of the others or to deny another juror the right to express an opinion.
 Remember that jurors are not advocates, but impartial judges of the facts.
 By carefully considering each juror's opinion and the reasons behind it, it is usually possible for the jurors to reach a verdict.
 A juror should not hesitate to change his or her mind when there is a good reason.
 But each juror should maintain his or her position unless conscientiously persuaded to change that opinion by the other jurors.
 Following a full and free discussion with fellow jurors, each juror should vote only according to his or her own honest convictions.

-- Restrooms are located in the hallway in the Orland Branch and on the second floor of the courthouse in Willows.
+- Restrooms are located in the hallway of the first and second floor.

-- Public Telephones are located in the hallway at the Orland Branch and across the street in Memorial Hall in Willows.
+- Public Telephones are located across the street in Memorial Hall in Willows.

 - Children, relatives or friends are not permitted.